tibo/8tracksKeyboardControl/README.md

 At this point it should find itself if you have a tab open on 8tracks and observe for new tabs.
 You just need to launch a playlist manually first (to make the player appear).

+## Known issues

+* May have some issues with the notifications caused by the the player update at the end of a playlist and/or the switch between two playlist.
+* May loose focus of media key if an other music/player app is launched (observed with iTunes, Spotify, VLC...).
+At this point this is about the concurency in the managment of the keys by the OS and there is not much we can do from a Chrome extension.